curiosity26/YGL/README.md

 ```

 The API can also return a list of users, though currently you can't get a specific user by an ID.
 This library is built
-to allow getting a User by its ID, but currently the system returns a 500 error.
-It may be possible to use OData, but
+to allow getting a User by its ID, but currently the system returns all users, regardless.
+It's most likely] possible to
-it hasn't been tested.
+use OData, but it hasn't been tested.

 ```PHP
 <?php